tradingstrategy-ai/stock-x/README.md

 ## FORK

-This is the fork of original Stock-X repository.
+This is the fork of original Stock-X repository from the paper [Predicting Stock Market time-series data using CNN-LSTM Neural Network model](https://arxiv.org/pdf/2305.14378) by Aadhitya, Rajapriya, Vineetha and Anurag.

 - The fork was done for the result reproducibility (code was not runnable)
 - The instructions to run the code were added.